- Welcome to CYS

 - Babysitter Referral Services

 Looking for a Teen Babysitter?
 Looking to be a Teen Babysitter?
-CYSS offers training following the 4-H babysitter curriculum in becoming a certified Teen Babysitter.
+CYS offers training following the 4-H babysitter curriculum in becoming a certified Teen Babysitter.
 Teen military family members in grades 7 and up looking to expand and market themselves for babysitting jobs can be placed on the babysitter's referral list with parent permission.

 Military parents needing babysitters must complete a request form located at Parent Central Services.
 Once parents complete the required form, they will receive a list of babysitter information based on specified requirements (location, availability, etc).
 After receiving a list of babysitters, parents can make arrangements directly with the babysitter.
 All arrangements and fees for care are between the parent and babysitter.